Twisted Cohomotopy implies level quantization of the full 6d Wess-Zumino term of the M5-brane: Introduction and results

 Recently in \cite{FSS19a}, following \cite{Sati13}, we motivated, from rigorous analysis of the super homotopy theory of super $p$-branes initiated in \cite{FSS13}, a hypothesis about the mathematical foundations of microscopic M-theory:

 \hypertarget{HypothesisH}{}

 \arraystretch{1.3}

-We proved in \cite{FSS19b} that this hypothesis implies a list of subtle consistency conditions that had informally been argued to be necessary for M-theory to exist.
+We proved in \cite{FSS19b}\cite{SS19a}\cite{SS19b}\cite{SS20a}\cite{FSS20a} that this hypothesis implies a list of subtle consistency conditions that had informally been argued to be necessary for M-theory to exist.
 This suggests that {\it Hypothesis H} could indeed be a correct assumption about the mathematical principles underlying microscopic M-theory.
 If this is the case, further aspects of M-theory must be systematically derivable, by rigorous mathematical deduction.

-Here we prove that \hyperlink{HypothesisH}{\it Hypothesis H} implies global consistency of the full 6d Wess-Zumino-type term (WZ-term) that appears in the action functional for the Green-Schwarz-type action functional of the M5-brane.
+Here we prove that \hyperlink{HypothesisH}{\it Hypothesis H} implies global consistency of the full Hopf-Wess-Zumino term that appears in the Green-Schwarz-type action functional of the M5-brane.
+This used to be an open problem:

-{\bf The open problem.} The full 6d WZ-term of the M5-brane, originally proposed in \cite[p.
-11]{Aharony96} and fully established by \cite[(1)]{BLNPST97} (and reviewed in detail below in \cref{The6dWZWTerm}) is a functional of fields on a 6d worldvolume $\Sigma^6$ which may be expressed in terms of auxiliary extended fields on a cobounding extended worldvolume $\widehat \Sigma^7$ as follows (full generality and details in Def. \ref{DefinitionOfWZWTermByFieldExtensionToCoboundary} below):
+{\bf The open problem.} The full 6d Hopf-Wess-Zumino-term (Hopf-WZ-term) of the single M5-brane (see \eqref{IntroductionWZTermWithLevel} below for multiple M5-branes), originally proposed in \cite[p.
+10]{Aharony96}, fully established by \cite[(1)]{BLNPST97}, is a functional of fields on a 6d \emph{worldvolume} manifold $\Sigma^6$ that may be expressed in terms of auxiliary extended fields on a cobounding {\it extended worldvolume} manifold $\widehat \Sigma^{\, 7}$, as follows (full details and generality below in \cref{The6dWZWTerm}, see \hyperlink{TableA}{Table A}):

-\end{tabular}
+} \end{tabular}

-The open problem is to show that this expression \eqref{IntroductionWZTerm} is well-defined, in that it is independent of the choice of extensions, or at least independent up to integer shifts, so that at least the exponentiated Wess-Zumino action functional \eqref{ConsistencyCondition} is well-defined.
+The open problem is to show that this expression \eqref{IntroductionWZTerm} is actually well-defined, in that it is independent of the choice of extensions, or at least independent up to integer shifts, so that at least the exponentiated Wess-Zumino action functional \eqref{ConsistencyCondition} is well-defined.

+This means, equivalently, that the difference of \eqref{IntroductionWZTerm} over any two extensions, hence the integral as in \eqref{IntroductionWZTerm} over {\it closed} 7-manifolds $\widetilde \Sigma^7$, is an integer.
+In supergravity, this closed integral is also known as the {\it Page charge} \cite[(8)]{Page83}\cite[(43)]{DuffStelle91}\cite[(1.5.2)]{BLMP12}, and a proof of its integrality would be a proof of {\it Page charge quantization} (full details and generality are given below in Def. \ref{TheAnomalyFunctional}).
+In this form, the problem was raised in \cite{Moore05}, but the details of the solution were left open.